AndyIbanez/andyibanez-com/content/posts/benchmarking-app-metrickit.md

 The API for dealing with `MXDiagnosticPayload` is pretty much the same as `MXMetricPayload`.
 Where we had `MXMetric` as the base class for all metric objects, we now have `MXDiagnostic` which fulfills that paper for diagnostics. `MXDiagnosticPayload` will wrap a bunch of `MXDiagnostic` subclasses the same way `MXMetricDiagonistic` does for wrapping `MXMetric` subclasses.

 It also includes a `MXCallStackTree` object.
 This encapsulates stack traces for the moments when regressions occurred.
-It is important to note that these stack traces are unsymbolicated, so make sure you don't store them in your app unless you want to leak implementation details of certain functionality.
+These stacktraces are unsymbolicated.

 The new subclasses introduced in WWDC2020 for diagnostics are: